sishtiaq/compose-z3-tutorial/README.md

 ## What you need to have ready

-I'll assume you already have a fully-fledged dev machine (Windows + Visual Studio 2013, OS X with XCode dev tools, Linux with g++, etc).

 We will be using Z3 from F#'s repl (fsi on Windows, fsharpi on Mac OS X and Linux).
+Starting from a fully-fledged dev machine
-You now need to have both F# and Z3, with it's .NET bindings, installed on your machine:
+(Windows + Visual Studio 2013, OS X with XCode dev tools, Linux with g++, etc), you now need to have both F# and Z3, with it's .NET bindings, installed on your machine:

-You can use the Z3 dlls in /platform/{windows,osx-mono}.
-Or get/build from the source:

 ### Using Windows